Generate some easy to remember passwords

 xz -dc words.txt.xz | wc -l

-Let’s random sort and create a password with 4 words.
-We’ll capitalise the first letter as well.
+We will randomly sort and create a password with four words, capitalizing the first letter of each.

 On Mac OSX, install coreutils